 The Legendary Leaders, Weapons, Battlefields, And Tactics That Defined 4,000 Years Of Warfare

-Extreme War reaches back to the first victory won through small-arms fire (Cerignola, April 1503) and forward to the greatest example of American combined arms tactics in World War II (D-Day).
-Across land, on or under the sea, and in the air, the elements of war are examined in fascinating detail, with careful analysis of how and why each leader, weapon, battle, or tactic came to fame—or infamy.
-These amazing inside stories examine the heroes and the hapless, the finest hours and worst blunders the military world has ever seen.
+The answers to these and hundreds more of the questions regularly asked and argued over by armchair generals are brought together in one illustrated compilation.
+Within this thought-provoking and comprehensive volume, you’ll witness the first victory won through small arms fire (Cerignola, April 1503) and walk among the worst army ever assembled (the rabble led by Peter the Hermit in the First Crusade), visit the greatest castle (the Crusader fortress of Krak de Chevaliers, in Syria) and fire the most common firearm in history, the Brown Bess.
+The topics are examined in fascinating detail, with careful analysis of how and why each leader, weapon, battle, or tactic came to fame—or infamy.
+These amazing inside stories examine the heroes and the hapless, the finest hours and worst blunders the military world has yet seen.

 Terrence Poulos holds a B.A. in Modern History from the University of Toronto, as well as a M.A. in International History from the University of Chicago, where he is currently a doctoral candidate.
 Widely published in both popular and academic journals, he served as co-editor for Richard Engler’s critically acclaimed World War II memoir, The Final Crisis: Combat in Northern Alsace, January 1945.